 Today I’m going to be starting a nice Tutorial showing you how I created this Portrait using Photoshop.

-So the Effect that I’m going to show you today can be used on any Portrait so if you wish keep this PSD file safe so you can use it in the future.
+So the Effect that I’m going to show you today can be used on any portrait so if you wis to keep this PSD file safe so you can use it in the future.

 The first thing we’re going to do is to create a new document.